Best Shoes for Fallen Arches

 Did you know that nobody has the same feet?
-Your feet will be different to your mother’s and your daughter’s feet will be different to yours.
-Yes genes do play a part when it comes to certain foot health issues, like bunions, but one of the most common factors affecting our foot health is our shoes.
+Your feet will be different from your mother’s and your daughter’s feet will be different from yours.
+Yes, genes can play a part when it comes to foot health issues, but the most common factor affecting our foot health is our shoes.

-We all have such different feet, there are similar, general foot shapes which most of us will fall into one of these categories but there can be very specific needs to try to accommodate as well as finding shoes that fit.
-In an ideal world, we would all have shoes made to measure by a bespoke shoe maker – this tailored service would ensure we all had shoes which fitted just right.
+We all have such different feet.
+There are similar foot shapes which most of us will fall into one of these categories but there can be very specific needs to try to accommodate as well.
+In an ideal world, we would all have shoes made to measure by a bespoke shoemaker – this tailored service would ensure we all had shoes which fitted just right.

 A naturally low arch shape does not indicate a weak foot – neither does a naturally high arch indicate a strong one!